FactoryXCode/MfPack/MfPack/Samples/SimpleVolumeControlSample/readme.md

 * Requires Windows 7 or later.
 * Minimum supported MfPack version: 3.1.5

-This example is shows how to use the MfAudioEndPoint component.
+This example shows how to use the MfAudioEndPoint component.

 For indepth information see [how to use the IAudioEndpointVolumes interface](https://learn.microsoft.com/en-us/windows/win32/api/endpointvolume/nn-endpointvolume-iaudioendpointvolume)